haomo-ai/OverlapTransformer/README.md

 **OverlapTransformer: An Efficient and Rotation-Invariant Transformer Network for LiDAR-Based Place Recognition.**

-OverlapTransformer (OT) is a novel lightweight neural network exploiting the range image representation of LiDAR sensors to achieve fast execution with less than 4 ms per frame.
+OverlapTransformer (OT) is a novel lightweight neural network exploiting the range image representation of LiDAR sensors to achieve fast execution with **less than 4 ms per frame**.
 The arxiv link is coming soon ...

 <img src="https://github.com/haomo-ai/OverlapTransformer/blob/master/query_database.gif" >